raditya1117/HoneyBadger/python-errors/article.md

 ```

 ### NameError

 The NameError exception occurs when a variable is referenced before assignment.

 ```py
 y=x/10
 ```

 In this code, we tried to divide `x` by 10 without defining the variable `x` or assigning it any value.
-Hence, the variable name `x`  isn't present in the scope of the program, and the program runs into NameError exception with the message `NameError: name 'x' is not defined` when the statement is executed.
+Hence, the variable name `x`  isn't present in the scope of the program, and the program runs into `NameError` exception with the message `NameError: name 'x' is not defined`.

 ```py
 Traceback (most recent call last):